What is a “preferred” credit card?

 The Chase Sapphire Preferred card is a good choice for people who want to test out travel rewards before committing to a premium travel card like the Chase Sapphire Reserve.
 With a $95 annual fee and numerous opportunities to earn Chase Ultimate Rewards, cardholders can get a lot of value out of the Chase Sapphire Preferred — as long as they’re prepared to use their Chase Sapphire card for a lot of purchases.

-The Chase Sapphire Preferred card’s sign-up bonus, for example, rewards 80,000 points to cardholders who spend $4,000 in the first three months.
-This bonus is worth $1,000 when redeemed for travel through the Chase Ultimate Rewards portal, and it is considered one of the best sign-up bonuses in the industry.
-It also offers 5X points on travel-related purchases and excellent travel insurance.
+The Chase Sapphire Preferred card’s sign-up bonus, for example, rewards 60,000 points to cardholders who spend $4,000 in the first three months.
+This bonus is worth $750 when redeemed for travel through the Chase TravelSM portal, and it is considered one of the best sign-up bonuses in the industry.
+It also offers 5X points on travel-related purchases made through Chase Travel, plus excellent travel insurance.

 The Citi Diamond Preferred Card is one of the few preferred credit cards that does not charge an annual fee.
 It’s also one of the rare credit cards that does not offer any credit card rewards.

 What do cardholders get when they apply for the Citi Diamond Preferred?
 The opportunity to take advantage of one of the longest 0 percent intro APR balance transfer offers on the market.
-Cardholders receive 21 months of zero percent intro APR on transferred balances, as long as those balances are transferred within the first four months of account opening (after that the variable APR will be 17.74 percent to 28.49 percent, based on your creditworthiness) — and this top balance transfer credit card could be just what you need to pay off old debt while avoiding new interest charges.
+Cardholders receive 21 months of zero percent intro APR on balance transfers, as long as those balances are transferred within the first four months of account opening (after that, the variable APR will be 17.49 percent to 28.24 percent, based on your creditworthiness).
+This top balance transfer credit card could be just what you need to pay off old debt while avoiding new interest charges.

-If your household spends a lot of money on groceries, the Blue Cash Preferred Card from American Express could be your new favorite credit card.
-With 6 percent cash back on U.S. supermarket purchases (on up to $6,000 in purchases per year), 6 percent back on select U.S. streaming subscriptions, 3 percent cash back on transit, 3 percent back on U.S. gas station purchases and 1 percent back on all other purchases, the Blue Cash Preferred is a good choice for nearly all of your everyday spending needs — including supermarket trips.
+If your household spends a lot of money on groceries, the Blue Cash Preferred® Card from American Express could be your new favorite credit card.
+With 6 percent cash back on U.S. supermarket purchases (on up to $6,000 in purchases per year, then 1 percent), 6 percent back on select U.S. streaming subscriptions, 3 percent cash back on transit, 3 percent back on U.S. gas station purchases and 1 percent back on all other purchases, the Blue Cash Preferred is a good choice for nearly all of your everyday spending needs.

 The bottom line